 Although there may be a few thousand occurrences statewide, there are probably fewer than 100 occurrences left in good condition, and the sizes are often relatively small.
 Many documented occurrences have good viability and many are protected on public land or private conservation land.
 This community has a somewhat limited statewide distribution (correlated to slightly acidic to low pH bedrock geology).
 Most examples are relatively small and disturbed.
 This community has probably declined substantially from historical numbers and nearly all of the currently documented occurrences are threatened by fire suppression, recreational overuse, and development.

-The number and acreage of pitch pine-oak-heath rocky summits in New York have probably declined by a large amount from historical numbers as a result of fire suppression and logging.
+The number and acreage of pitch pine-oak-heath rocky summits in New York have probably declined moderately from historical numbers as a result of fire suppression, summit clearing for development, and mining of mineral resources.

 Pitch pine-oak-heath rocky summits are threatened by development (especially plans for cellular telephone and radio towers, wind farms, etc.) and trampling by recreational visitors (e.g., mountain bikers, hang-gliders, and hikers).
-The community is only minimally threatened for timber resources.
+Given the stunted and gnarly growth form of summit trees, the community is only minimally threatened for timber resources.
+Summits on unprotected land may targeted for mining of mineral resources.
+Clearing in the adjacent forest may be a threat that provides corridors for invasive plants.
 Natural fire regimes (e.g., from lightning strikes) may be suppressed in some areas, but are apparently intact at many sites, especially in the Adirondacks.
 Southern pine beetle (Dendroctonus frontalis) is a bark beetle that infests pine trees, such as pitch pine, white pine, and red pine.
 Southern pine beetle is native to the southeastern United States, but its range has spread up the east coast to Long Island, New York in 2014.
 Natural communities dominated or co-dominated by pines would likely be most impacted by southern pine beetle invasion.

 Management activities should include the development and implementation of prescribed burn plans at appropriate sites.
 Fragmenting features such as roads, abandoned tower clearings, and unnecessary trails should be reduced or minimized, and high-impact activities such as mountain biking and hang-gliding should be restricted to trails and least sensitive areas.
-Prevent the dumping of trash.
+Prevent the dumping of trash and off-trail trampling at heavily visited summits.

 Soils are very thin within and around this community, and the effect of clearing and construction on soil retention and erosion must be considered prior to any development activities.
 Similarly, these soils are nutrient-poor, and any soil enrichment contamination (e.g., from septic leach fields or fertilized lawns) of this community can alter community structure and function.
 The open structure of this community is maintained by fire and presents a fire hazard to existing and proposed development.
 Unprotected structures located within or near this community are more susceptible to damage from fire.